Top 15 Largest Salamanders in the world (Biggest Salamanders 2023)

 It is exclusively found in the Pearl River valley in southern China, south of the Nanling Mountains.
 As a delicacy and used in traditional medicine in China, the South China giant salamander has been so overharvested that it is possibly extinct in the wild.

 This is where we conclude our article.
-Hope you have liked it.
+Hope you like it.
 We intend to bring many more articles soon, so stay tuned until then.

 Also Read: